How to Switch Car Insurance in 2026: A 6-Step Guide

 Step 5 to 6: Prove Coverage and Confirm in Writing

 Your lender and your state both want proof you stayed insured.
-The NAIC notes that lenders require continuous coverage on financed vehicles, and most states penalize gaps.
+Lenders require continuous coverage on financed vehicles, and most states penalize gaps under their financial responsibility laws.

 Finally, get written confirmation that the old policy is canceled and the effective date is correct.
 Verbal cancellations get lost.
 A short email or the insurer's online cancellation receipt protects you if a billing dispute appears later.
 Keep it with your new declarations page for at least a year.